saranshbansal/learn-aws/NOTES_DB.md

 **Transactional read/write requests**

 In DynamoDB, a transactional read or write differs from a standard read or write because it guarantees that all operations contained in a single transaction set succeed or fail as a set.

+## Performance and Throttling
+> Throttling occurs when the configured RCU or WCU are exceeded.
+May receive the `ProvisionedThroughputExceededException` error.

+### Possible causes of performance issues:
+- Hot keys – one partition key is being read too often.
+- Hot partitions – when data access is imbalanced, a “hot” partition can receive a higher volume of read and write traffic compared to other partitions.
+- Large items – large items consume more RCUs and WCUs.

+### Resolution:
+- Reduce the frequency of requests and use exponential backoff.
+- Try to design your application for uniform activity across all logical partition keys in the table and its secondary indexes.
+- Use burst capacity effectively – DynamoDB currently retains up to 5 minutes (300 seconds) of unused read and write capacity which can be consumed quickly.

+## DynamoDB Accelerator (DAX)
+`Amazon DynamoDB Accelerator (DAX)` is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to a 10x performance improvement.

+- `DAX` is a managed service that provides in-memory acceleration for DynamoDB tables.
+- Provides managed cache invalidation, data population, and cluster management.
+- Ideal for read-heavy and bursty workloads such as auction applications, gaming, and retail sites when running special sales / promotions.
+- Pricing is per EC2 node-hour consumed and is dependent on the instance type you select.

+### How it works

+- DAX is a write-through caching service – this means the data is written to the cache as well as the back-end store at the same time.
+- Allows you to point your DynamoDB API calls at the DAX cluster and if the item is in the cache (cache hit), DAX returns the result to the application.
+- If the item requested is not in the cache (cache miss) then DAX performs an Eventually Consistent GetItem operation against DynamoDB
+- Retrieval of data from DAX reduces the read load on DynamoDB tables.
+- This may result in being able to reduce the provisioned read capacity on the table.